Satkarni/mm/README.md

 This is a micromouse solver project.
-The goal is: given a maze and a starting point in the maze, figure out a path (possibly the shortest in number of steps) to the center of the maze.
+The goal is: given a maze and a starting point in the maze, figure out a path (possibly the shortest, in number of steps) to the center of the maze.
 This is a key part in any micromouse competition.
 The second part of the puzzle is interacting with hardware and sensors to physically move motors and cause a robot to navigate a physical maze.